 According to a leading professor in this field, Dan Schawbel had this to say: “If you aren’t constantly speaking with millennials, then how do you know what they want, what they buy and what companies they want to work for?
 Millennials typically have more friends who are millennials than older generations do and the average millennial is connected to at least seven hundred other millennials through Facebook alone.
 If you only surround yourself with older generations, you won’t be as reputable in the millennial space.”

-A futurist is an individual who uses their ideals and understandings of market trends for the future to better benefit the companies they are involved with.
+A futurist is an individual who uses their ideas and understandings of market trends for the future to better benefit the companies they are involved with.

 They are someone who is well versed in a variety of trends and they have a very deep understanding of the current culture.
 By hiring a futurist, you’re going to be hiring an individual that will only pay attention to the future and how they can turn that into something that will create a huge benefit for your company or brand.

-By doing this your company or brand will be much more ahead of the curve than many others that you’re in competition with.
+By doing this your company or brand will be much more ahead of the curve than many others that you compete with.

 According to an expert in this career choice, Ross Dawson tells us all about the facts behind being a futurist and how those individuals are the biggest upcoming career choice you haven’t even heard of yet.